SmalltalkZen/phriak/packages/Phriak.package/RiakObject.class/README.md

 	- Causal context, used to track object version changes.
 See http://docs.basho.com/riak/latest/theory/concepts/context/ for discussion.

+etag
+	- ETag (entity tag in the HTTP sense), used for conditional HTTP operations (if-not-modified, etc)

 siblingTags
 	- A set of strings representing sibling vtags.
 These are 'version tags' denoting conflicting versions of an object.